 Imagine you're a pollster trying to predict the outcome of an election.
 You survey a sample of voters, but you know that your sample might not perfectly represent the entire population.
 How confident are you that your results reflect the true preferences of all voters?
 Or picture yourself as a quality control engineer assessing the lifespan of light bulbs.
-You test a batch, but how can you be sure that the average lifespan you observe is a reliable estimate for all the bulbs produced?
+Day to day, you test a batch, but how can you be sure that the average lifespan you observe is a reliable estimate for all the bulbs produced?
 In both cases, the Z value for a confidence interval becomes an invaluable tool.

 Main Subheading: Understanding Confidence Intervals